stdedos/data-science-types/README.md

 We always welcome contributions.
 All pull requests are subject to CI checks.
-We check for compliance with Mypy and that the file formatting conforms to our Black specification.
+We check for compliance with `mypy` and that the file formatting conforms to our Black specification.

 You can install these dev dependencies via